 The New Deal emerged after decades of both growing inequality and worker exploitation.
-During this time, wage labor grew to dominate the American economy, with self-employed dropping from one-third of the population in 1877 to one-fifth in 1940.4 The growth of wage labor in the early part of the twentieth century came with no rights at all for workers, together with long hours and extremely dangerous conditions that killed workers by the tens of thousands every year.5 social sectors in the United States, labor was also divided along racial and gender lines.
+During this time, wage labor grew to dominate the American economy, with self-employed dropping from one-third of the population in 1877 to one-fifth in 1940.4 The growth of wage labor in the early part of the twentieth century came with no rights at all for workers, together with long hours and extremely dangerous conditions that killed workers by the tens of thousands every year.

+In response, from the late 1800s to the 1920s a complex and divided but increasingly powerful labor movement helped significantly set the stage for the New Deal era.
+Consistent with most other social sectors in the United States, labor was also divided along racial and gender lines.
 The American Federation of Labor (AFL), representing primarily White men, sought to negotiate within the existing wage labor system.
 A different organization than it is today, it also excluded women and minorities during this part of its history.
-The rhetoric at the time about Black workers echoes today's nativist attacks on immigrant workers, with the AFL complaining that Black male workers were "cheap [men]" who worked too hard for too little, undermining White workers.6
+The rhetoric at the time about Black workers echoes today's nativist attacks on immigrant workers, with the AFL complaining that Black male workers were "cheap [men]" who worked too hard for too little, undermining White workers.